jamen/hyperapp-persist/readme.md

 })
 ```

-It exposes `state.previous` and `actions.saveSessionState`, and saves your app state on `unload`.
+It exposes `state.previous` for you to create an action, and also `actions.saveSessionState` which is ran automatically when your app exits.

 ### `state.previous`

-The state object of the previous session.
-Used inside actions to "restore" the last session:
+The `state` object from the previous session.
+Used inside actions to restore it into the current session's state.

 ```js
 restorePlayerTime: (state) =>
   ({ player: { time: state.previous.player.time } })
 ```

+If there is no state from the previous session (i.e. a new user, or cache cleared) then `state.previous` will be `null`.
+Check this before running the restore action, so you don't try and restore the current state to nothing.

 ### `actions.saveSessionState`